Jakob-Ayers/astronomy/README.md

 # Astronomy
-website for stuf for my astronomy class
+website for stuff for my astronomy class